kubeshop/monokle/docs/templates.md

 Read the [How to install a Plugin](./plugins.md#installation) section from [Plugins Overview](./plugins.md).
 Note: A plugin can contain one or multiple templates.

-## **Default Monokle Templates**
+## **Default Monokle Desktop Templates**

-Monokle includes a default set of templates which are installed automatically when starting Monokle for the first time and available in the Templates Explorer when working with your Monokle projects.
+Monokle Desktop includes a default set of templates which are installed automatically when starting Monokle Desktop for the first time and available in the Templates Explorer when working with your Monokle Desktop projects.

 Click on the View Templates icon to view the included templates: